Hummingbird House The Garden Helper, Helping gardeners grow their dreams since 1997

 Persea americana

-"I have grown an avocado from seed in my greenhouse, now it has grown out of its container and into the surrounding soil and is about six feet tall, I need to take it out and transplant it either into another pot or in the garden.
+"I have grown an avocadoe from seed in my greenhouse, now it has grown out of its container and into the surrounding soil and is about six feet tall, I need to take it out and transplant it either into another pot or in the garden.
 My problem is that I can't seem to find the time it goes dorment.
 I live on the southern coast of Oregon and the weather is very mild and it seems to grow all the time.I am sure it is a Hass avocado.
 I could sure use some advise.
-Thank You: Shirley- Gold Beach, Or"
+Thank You: Shirley"

 Avocado trees take many years before they produce fruit

-The avocado tree, (Persea americana), when grown by a hobby gardener is normally grown from seeds removed from ripened fruit.
+The Avocado Tree, Persea americana, when grown by a hobby gardener, it is normally grown from seeds removed from ripened fruit.
 There are two acceptable methods of doing this, either by sprouting the seed in water or by actually planting the seed in soil.

 Many people start avocado trees as novelty house plants by piercing the seed with its pointed end up, partially through with toothpicks on three or four sides to hold it on the top of a jar or vase partly with water and few pieces of charcoal (to keep the water sweet) just covering the base.